Prize Book

 Fair Theme

-Design a scarecrow or garden sculpture depicting this year's theme "Need for Speed"
+Design a scarecrow or garden sculpture depicting this year's theme "Sewing, Sowing and Growing"

 Class 15 - Children